 #2.
 Potato Stamping

-A fun and quick craft project for toddlers.
+A fun and quick idea for winter crafts for toddlers!
 Cut potatoes in half (let Mum or Dad do this bit) and then cut out an indented shape on each half.
 For example a leaf or a star or flower shape.
 If you have a large enough potato and small enough cookie cutters they are easier to cut with than free hand.

 Then dip your new stampers into paint and onto your paper to make fun prints.